Saragamil3/Supply-Chain/README.md

 - use charts, cards,tables, filters and simple colors to visualize insights and KPIs
 ## Insights & KPIs
 - Order Fulfillment page
- 1-Fill Rate 94.91%
+ --Fill Rate 94.91%
- 2-Back Orders 11.53%
- 3- 32% of total orders are completed and 2.5% canceled 4-The markets Pacific Asia and LATAM have the highest value in orders number 5- The products category Cleats, Women`s Apperal and Indoor/Outdoor Games have the highest Orders and units sold
+ -- 32% of total orders are completed and 2.5% canceled --The markets Pacific Asia and LATAM have the highest value in orders number -- The products category Cleats, Women`s Apperal and Indoor/Outdoor Games have the highest Orders and units sold